basp/notes/looping.md

 `List<string>` in this case.
 If you're gonna solve this by copying bytes and involving buffers and such you fail automatically.

-Due to the interface (method signature) we need to work with we're gonna have to `ToArray()` that list anyway.
+Due to the interface (method signature) we're gonna have to `ToArray()` that list anyway.
 I would probably write something like this:

     static string[] SkipHeader(string[] lines)
     {